CS4Kids/teachers-site/docs/lessons/ch8.md

 ---

-#### Assignment and Rubric: Let's Go Outside
+#### Assignment and Rubric: Time to Test

-> copy of assessment from book
+> Now that you have practiced designing a test suite for your Secure Moss prototype, create a five-part test suite outline for a system in real life.
+Find a web site that you can test.
+Think about the elements on the site that would benefit from having a solid test behind them.
+An example would be a login form on Fidelity.com, which has several fields and a button to log in.
+Even a simple form could have many tests to check for the integrity of the form.
+Use the attached worksheet on our web site to build out a suite for one element of a public-facing web site.

 Exemplary | Adequate | Needs Improvement
 ---|---|---
-The student creates a creative prototype that includes a design for hardware, software, and at least one other sensor | The student creates a prototype that lacks creativity or one of the required elements | The student creates only a basic prototype that lacks sophistication
+The student creates a five part test suite with detailed instructions on the elements to test, and how to handle their various states | The student creates a minimal test plan | The student fails to show the minimal plan with its various states outlined